Maullin1996/fake_store_api_design/README.md

 - Displays detailed information about a specific product, including its image, description, price, and a button to add it to the cart.
     ```bash
     class ProductInfoContainer extends StatelessWidget {
-      // The URL of the product image.
+      /// The URL of the product image.
       final String url;
+      /// Must be a valid assets image URL.
+      final String assetsImage;
-      // The name of the product.
+      /// The name of the product.
       final String productName;
-      // A detailed description of the product.
+      /// A detailed description of the product.
       final String description;
-      // The price of the product.
+      /// The price of the product.
-      final String productPrice;
+      final double productPrice;
+      /// Whether the product is in promotion.
+      final bool isPromotion;
+      /// Discount value
+      final double discount;
-      // The callback function for the "Add to cart" button.
+      /// The callback function for the "Add to cart" button.
       final Function()? onPressedbuy;
-      // Whether the product is marked as a favorite.
+      /// Whether the product is marked as a favorite.
       final bool isFavorite;
-      // The callback function for the favorite button.
+      /// The callback function for the favorite button.
       final Function()? onPressedFavorite;
-      // constructor and build method...
     }
 <p align = "center">
   <img src="assets/images/product_info.png" alt="alt text" width="250" />